httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. If `request`'s client is `null`, return `same-site`.

+    Note that this is the case for navigation triggered by the user directly (e.g. by typing directly into a user agent's address bar).

 2. Let `site` be `request`'s client's "site for cookies" (as defined in the following sections).